 Source: College Board

-- To prepare for the exam, make sure you are thoroughly familiar with at least 3-5 novels or dramas.
+- Make sure you are thoroughly familiar with at least 3-5 novels or dramas.
 It might be helpful to read summaries online to refresh your memory of the characters, key events, conflicts, settings, etc.

-- Always assume the grader has read the novel/drama you have chosen.
+- The grader likely has read the novel/drama you have chosen.
 You do not need to summarize large quantities of details.
 Summarize only the important details needed to support your claim.
 This will keep you from wasting precious time on optional details.

-The best way to practice for the AP English Lit FRQs is to use released questions from the College Board’s previous exams.
+The best way to practice for the AP English Literature and Composition FRQs is to use released questions from the College Board's previous exams.

 Practice writing essays at a slower pace at first to learn how to express your ideas skillfully.
 Gradually reduce your time on each practice essay until you can write a good essay in 40 minutes.